 "Death to all," additional sessions judge Yogesh Khanna said while delivering the verdict in the Delhi gang-rape case that had evoked nationwide outrage and led the government to bring in a stringent anti-rape law.

-"Besides discussing others offences, I straightaway come to section 302 (murder) of IPC.
+"Besides discussing other offences, I straightaway come to section 302 (murder) of IPC.
 This falls under inhuman nature of the convicts and the gravity of offence they committed cannot be tolerated.
 Death sentence is given to all the four convicts," he said.

-This judgment of the Special Court may come as a relief to the victim's family as Justice has once again prevailed and a Precedent has been set which may act as a deterrent to those who may be foolish enough to think about committing such heinous crimes again.
+This judgment of the Special Court may come as a relief to the victim's family as Justice has once again prevailed and a precedent has been set which may act as a deterrent to those who may be foolish enough to think about committing such heinous crimes again.

 Only time will tell if people learn from this case and the Nation becomes a safer place for women.

 FIR stands for ‘First Information Report.’
 A First Information Report, as the name suggests, is

 A cheque bounce is when an unpaid cheque is returned back by the bank, also known as dishono

 One of the biggest social stigmas attached to a society is that of child abuse.
 A child can be a

 In daily life, we always hear the word 'Summon', for instance, the Enforcement Directorate